-PIA used to be a great service for Torrenting purposes as was evident by the number of people vociferously recommending it for the same purpose on Reddit and other popular social media forums.
+PIA used to be a great service for Torrenting purposes as was evident by the number of people vociferously recommending it for the same purpose on best vpn reddit page and other popular social media forums.
 But lately its performance has gone down into a nosedive.
 Seriously!

 I tested PIA’s Torrenting performance by trying to connect to one of its special P2P servers and downloading a movie to see how well does it work.
 And I have to say, the results were dismal.

 I connected to their Israel server, which they have specially demarcated for the task of Torrenting.

 Once I got connected to this server, I then went to Yts.am, a popular Torrenting site that holds a lot of latest movies and other sort of content that you can easily download.